aer0ss/aerofs/docs/engineering/design/docker.md

 ### Items after initial release

+- dryad?

+- fallback to last target when boot fails.

 - update "Archive Appliance Logs" CI target and remove "Run build even if dependency has failed" from its dependents